zorek9502/ruby-on-rails-todo-app-zorek9502/README.md

 5 | Users should receive weekly email including pending tasks | Using emails and BackgroundJobs with Sidekiq and Redis 6 | Users can update your profile: name, email, description and photo | Poto must be uploaded, you could use paperclip for this task
 7 | The app must include unit tests with Rspec and integration with Capybara |

+## Requisites and how to run

+- Install GraphicsMagick in order to visualize the profiles pictures
+- run bundle install
+- run rails s
+- In your browser enter to "http://localhost:3000"